 General.
 Our principal lending activity has historically been originating and purchasing one- to four-family residential real estate loans, including home equity loans and lines of credit.
 We also purchase and originate a substantial amount of consumer loans, including automobile loans, recreational vehicle loans, and manufactured home loans.
 To a lesser extent, we also originate commercial real estate and multi-family loans, commercial business loans, and residential construction and commercial construction loans.
-Since 2008, we have not sold loans that we originate although we may decide to sell loans in the future.
+Since 2008, we have not sold loans that we originate and we do not intend to sell loans in the future.

-We believe that originating and purchasing loans other than one- to four-family residential loans allows us to provide more comprehensive financial services to families and businesses within our community as well as manage interest rate sensitivity.
-Moreover, to diversify our loan portfolio more geographically, we purchase loans outside of our market area, including automobile loans, recreational vehicle loans, and manufactured home loans that have been originated throughout the United States.
-Subject to market conditions and our asset-liability analysis, in addition to originating and purchasing one- to four-family residential real estate loans, we intend to continue our purchases and originations of automobile loans and manufactured home loans in an effort to diversify our overall loan portfolio and increase the overall yield earned on our loans.
-In 2022, we purchased one- to four-family residential real estate loans from a third-party to increase our residential mortgage loan portfolio.
-We intend to continue purchases of one- to four-family residential real estate loans in 2023.
+We believe that originating and purchasing loans other than one- to four-family residential loans allows us to provide more comprehensive financial services to families and businesses within our community as well as increase the average yield in our loan portfolio without, we believe, undue risk, and additionally manage interest rate sensitivity.
+Moreover, to diversify our loan portfolio more geographically, we purchase loans outside of our market area, including automobile loans, recreational vehicle loans and manufactured home loans that have been originated throughout the United States.
+Subject to market conditions and our asset-liability analysis, in addition to originating and purchasing one- to four-family residential real estate loans, we intend to continue our purchases and originations of automobile loans, recreational vehicles loans, and manufactured home loans in an effort to diversify our overall loan portfolio and increase the overall yield earned on our loans.
+We have recently engaged a third-party to assist with our residential mortgage originations and additionally, to supplement these originations, we intend to increase purchases of one- to four-family residential real estate loans.